 From my perch in a rotting tree fort, I watched creatures, large and small, carrying out their agendas.
 In stark contrast to the trees, time for them was of the essence.
 They spent the precious little time they did have attending to personal needs.
 These included hoarding and gorging themselves on whatever was available.
 Animals, it seemed, lived a life of extremes, one of excess and depravity.”

 Yes, dogs are wonderful, amazing creatures.
 But let’s not forget who created them.
 I don’t think it’s a coincidence that dog’s were created to become such best friends with mankind.
-But let us limit our love to elements of creation and forget to worship God who created them.
+But let us acknowledge that creatures are not meant to be worshipped.
+Let our worship and praise be directed towards our God who created them.

 As a kid growing up I remember my family putting puzzles together to help us pass the long winter months.
 We also did them for relaxation on summer vacations.
 You can image my excitement when I found a puzzle app for my Kindle.
 Recently, I downloaded a set of mystery puzzles; ones without a reference picture to guide the placement of the pieces.